mysteriumnetwork/front-end-task/README.md

-# War General report
+# War general report

-Hey, Front-end developer, we'd like you to build a report library for our War Generals!
+Hey, Front-end developer, we'd like you to build a report library for our War generals!

 Every war is documented and its data is stored on our servers.
 We're in need of a JavaScript library which can generate a sortable and searchable table based on that data.